robertzk/hipchat.zsh/README.md

 =========

 A zsh plugin to send messages over Hipchat to your friends through shell.
-You should have `curl` installed set the environment variable `HIPCHAT_API_TOKEN`.
+You should have `curl` installed and set the environment variable `HIPCHAT_API_TOKEN`.

 Then you can send quick pings from the command line!

 ```bash
 hipchat your@friend.com Hey buddy
 ```

-If you run into trouble you can also use the `-d` to output the URL and POST parameters that are sent to the [Hipchat API](https://www.hipchat.com/docs/apiv2/method/private_message_user).
+If you run into trouble you can also use the `-d` flag to output the URL and POST parameters that are sent to the [Hipchat API](https://www.hipchat.com/docs/apiv2/method/private_message_user).

 *Note*: If no `@` character is detected in the first argument, it will assume